Nazeim/docs.wavesplatform/docs/en/waves-node/node-configuration.md

 ### Blockchain Settings

-Here you can select the blockchain type or create your own blockchain.
+In `blockchain` section you can select the blockchain type or create your own blockchain.

 Use parameter `max-transactions-per-block-diff` to set the number of transactions stored in memory before storing on disk.
 Reducing the number could increase the number of disk operations.